grace-notes/website/contents/topics/four-gospels.md

 ---

-**Four Gospels 10**

-The Four Gospels

-**by Rev. Mark Perkins, Pastor, Front Range Bible Church, Denver, Colorado USA**
+*by Rev. Mark Perkins, Pastor, Front Range Bible Church, Denver, Colorado USA*

-General Introduction.
+**General Introduction**

 In the middle of the 6th decade of the first century, Christianity had reached a crisis.
 Nero had begun his persecutions, and the Romans had